-The District Department of Transportation does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA).
+DDOT does not discriminate based on disability in its hiring or employment practices and complies with all regulations promulgated by the US Equal Employment Opportunity Commission under Title I of the Americans with Disabilities Act (ADA).

-Modifications to Policies and Procedures
+Policies and Procedures

-The District Department of Transportation will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all District programs, services, and activities.
+DDOT will make all reasonable modifications to policies and programs to ensure that people with disabilities have an equal opportunity to enjoy all District programs, services, and activities.

-The District Department of Transportation is responsible for the Public Right-of-Way (PROW); to ensure that it is safe, supports the viability of our neighborhoods and businesses, is environmentally positive, and is accessible.
+DDOT is responsible for the Public Right of Way (PROW); to ensure that it is safe, supports the viability of our neighborhoods and businesses, is environmentally positive, and is accessible.
 To assist in meeting the access needs of the users the Department has established a formal grievance procedure where persons with disabilities can identify accessibility concerns that they may have regarding the PROW and the Department will respond to these concerns in a timely, communicative, and if preferred, confidential process.
-See Attachment A – PROW Compliance Inquiry Process.

-The ADA does not require the Department to take any action that would fundamentally alter the nature of its programs or services, or impose an undue financial or administrative burden.
+The ADA does not require the Department to take any action that would fundamentally alter the nature of its programs or services or impose an undue financial or administrative burden.